Taking legal action over disrepair

 It may be possible to claim compensation for a number of reasons.

 Damage to health

 This applies if you or anyone in your household has been injured or made ill (or more ill) because your landlord has failed to do repairs.
 The amount you can claim will depend on the severity of the illness.
 The health problems may be mental (eg distress), or physical (eg chest infections caused or worsened by dampness, or injuries caused by unsafe stairs).You may be able to claim for loss of earnings if you've been unable to work as a result.

-You'll have to prove that the disrepair and the health problems are linked.
-The disrepair doesn't have to be the only cause of the illness, but it must have contributed to it.
+You will have to prove that the disrepair and the health problems are linked.
+The disrepair does not have to be the only cause of the illness, but it must have contributed to it.
 You may have to provide reports from a doctor and a surveyor.

 Damage to belongings